← Academic re-test index

 Three momentum signals, three eligible universes

 George and Hwang argued in their original 2004 paper that proximity to the 52-week high is a stronger momentum signal than either the Jegadeesh-Titman 1993 individual-stock momentum signal[1] or the Moskowitz-Grinblatt 1999 industry momentum signal[2].
 They ran all three side-by-side on the same CRSP cross-section, sorted each independently into top and bottom thirty percent portfolios, and compared the long-short spreads.
 On their data the 52-week-high signal won the contest cleanly.
+Our re-test runs the same three signals across three time windows.
+One design choice is consequential up front: each signal runs on the broadest universe its inputs allow, so the three are not held to a single common cross-section.
+We describe the trade-off below.

 We replicate the three rankings as closely as the available data permits.
 The JT ranking score is the six-month price return given by (Pt−1/Pt−7) − 1.
 The MG ranking score is the equal-weighted six-month return of the stock's MG-20-industry classification, which we map from each company's SEC-EDGAR SIC code.
 The FH ranking score is proximity to the trailing 52-week high, defined as Pt−1 / max(Ps) over s ∈ {t−12, …, t−1}.
 At each formation date every eligible stock receives a score from one or more signals.
 Each score independently sorts the universe into a top thirty percent winner portfolio and a bottom thirty percent loser portfolio, equal-weighted within each.
 The reported strategy returns are realized monthly portfolio returns averaged across six overlapping cohorts, which is the standard (6,6) framework.

 The most consequential design choice in this re-test is that each signal gets its own eligible universe rather than forcing all three onto a common cross-section.
 JT and FH need only a price history to compute, so they run on the broader Tiingo-only spine of roughly 15,099 cumulative tickers, growing from about 3,900 eligible names in 2009 to about 7,800 by 2022.
-MG by contrast requires a 2-digit SIC code from EDGAR, so it can only run on the SEC ∩ Tiingo intersection of roughly 2,200 names in 2009 growing to about 6,100 by 2026.
+MG by contrast requires a 2-digit SIC code from EDGAR, so it can only run on the SEC Tiingo intersection of roughly 2,200 names in 2009 growing to about 6,100 by 2026.
 The trade-off is straightforward.
 At any given formation date the JT and FH cohorts and the MG cohorts are not drawn from the same eligible universe, which means we cannot do a strict three-way comparison on identical data, but we get substantially more statistical power for JT and FH from the larger sample.

 II.
 Results

-Each cell in Table I below reports the realized long-short spread (winner minus loser, in percent per month) averaged across the indicated window, alongside the conventional t-statistic on the time series of monthly spread observations.
-The right pair of columns reports the same statistic after dropping the January observations from each window, which is the convention George and Hwang used to isolate the non-January effect.
+Each cell reports the realized long-short spread (winner minus loser, in percent per month) averaged across the indicated window, alongside the conventional t-statistic on the time series of monthly spread observations.
 A double asterisk marks cells where |t| ≥ 1.96, the standard five percent two-tailed cutoff.
-The second column reports the eligible universe used for each signal, since the JT and FH cohorts run on a broader spine than MG.
+Significant cells are tinted with a soft green fill so the reader can scan for them at a glance.
+The single deepest-significance result, JT on Window B with January excluded, is highlighted in the bright signal-green to mark it as the headline cell.

-Long-short spreads by window, signal, and universe (2009-01 to 2026-04)
+Stand-alone long-short spreads by window, signal, and universe (2009-01 to 2026-04)

 Signal Universe n Spread %/mo t-stat ex-Jan Spread ex-Jan t